LukasBommes/PV-Hawk/README.md

 ### Step 4: Build Docker image

-We user Docker to provide a consistent environment for the PV-Mapper.
+We user Docker to provide a consistent environment for the execution of PV Drone Inspect.
 When building the provided Docker image all required dependencies, e.g., Python, CUDA, Tensorflow, and OpenSfM, are installed and configured automatically.
 There are two ways to use the Docker image: A) building the image from the provided Dockerfile, or B) load a prebuilt image.

 Note, that you need to build/load the image only once.
 Afterwards, you can run the Docker image as specified in the [usage section](#step-1-run-docker-image).

 #### Variant A: Build image from source

-To build the Docker image from the provided Dockerifle run the following command from the root directory of PV-Mapper
+To build the Docker image from the provided Dockerfile run the following command from the root directory of PV Drone Inspect
 ```
 sudo docker build . --tag=pvextractor-geo
 ```